schibsted/spid-tech-docs/resources/articles/oauth/token.md

 :body

-The `/oauth/token` endpoint is used to issue tokens to users and services.
+The `/oauth/token` endpoint is used to issue tokens for users and services.
-Users are given user tokens and services are given client/server tokens.
-In SPiD there also is 2 more token variants called admin tokens and admin client tokens, but these tokens are only used by internal applications like Ambassador or SelfService.
+"User tokens" are issued for users, while "client tokens" are issued for services.
+In SPiD there is also 2 more token variants called admin tokens and admin client tokens, but these tokens are only used by internal applications like Ambassador or SelfService.

 SPiD currently supports 5 grant_types:

-* **client_credentials** to fetch a client/server token
+* **client_credentials** to fetch a client token
 * **password** to fetch a user token, given username and password
 * **authorization_code** to exchange a one time code for a user token
 * **refresh_token** to exchange a refresh token for a new user access token
 * **urn:ietf:params:oauth:grant-type:jwt-bearer** to login with Facebook and Google+

+All supported grant types require [client authentication](/authentication/).
+Client authentication methods supported are via the `authorization` header in the form of Basic Auth, and via `client_id` and `client_secret` as part of the POST body.
+The recommended method is via the `authorization` header.

 ## Grant type Client credentials, for server tokens

 Server tokens are generally more powerful and should be kept secret.
-When fetching a token, a third parameter called `resource` is allowed, to support cross merchant introspection and set the intended audience of the token.
+In addition to the parameters `grant_type` and `scope`, a third parameter called `resource` is allowed, to support cross merchant introspection and set the intended audience of the token.
+See [Specifying a resource indicator](http://techdocs.spid.no/authentication/).

 ### Request